scylladb/scylladb/docs/cql/describe-schema.rst

-* ``DESCRIBE [FULL] SCHEMA WITH INTERNALS AND PASSWORDS``: aside from the information retrieved as part of the previous tier, the statements corresponding to restoring roles *do* contain information about their passwords; namely—their salted hashes.
-For more information regarding salted hashes, see the relevant section below.
+* ``DESCRIBE [FULL] SCHEMA WITH INTERNALS AND PASSWORDS``: aside from the information retrieved as part of the previous tier, the statements corresponding to restoring roles *do* contain information about their passwords; namely—their hashed passwords.
+For more information regarding hashed passwords, see the relevant section below.

 Instead of ``DESCRIBE``, you can use its shortened form: ``DESC``.